AIG International Finance Center Seoul (IFCS)

 |Size:||Hotel: 700,000 Underground |

 Tower C: 700,000

-The International Finance Center in Seoul will be one of the largest building complexes in Korea to earn a LEED rating.
-The project has pursued a two-phased construction plan, highlighting environmental construction practices, building energy performance and the maximization of economic returns.
+The International Finance Center in Seoul is one of the largest building complexes in Korea to earn a LEED rating.
+The project pursued a two-phased construction plan, highlighting environmental construction practices, building energy performance and the maximization of economic returns.